dart-lang/term_glyph/README.md

-This library contains getters for useful Unicode glyphs as well as plain ASCII alternatives.
+This library contains getters for useful Unicode glyphs as well as non-Unicode alternatives.
 It's intended to be used in command-line applications that may run on Windows and libraries that may be used by those applications.